HarshRohila/rx-state-utils/libs/react/public/README.md

 # Rx State Utils - React

-- Simple utilities to use state management based on React.
+- Simple utilities to use state management based on RxJS.
+- It allows writing more declarative code, separating side-effects from pure functions.
 - This allows framework independent state management, by separating State and App Logic from view-layer, so it can be easy to migrate Frontend frameworks/libraries.
-- To use this library you need to be familiar with RxJS

 ## Basic Idea of State Management with RxJS

-Components will emit events and will subscribe(or listen) to state changes.
-Components can also subscribe to features (explained below).
+- Components will emit events and will subscribe(or listen) to state changes.

-To react to events emitted by components, we need to convert events to `Observable`.
-For that `useEvent` hook is provided.
+- Components can also subscribe to Features (explained below).
+Features will take events Observable as inputs and will have logic for updating state.

 ## Events

+We can convert Component events to Observables so that we can use RxJS operators on them.
+That will make code more declarative.
+To convert Events to Observables `useEvent` hook is provided.

 Consider below Example component